basheer-dot-dev/Movie-Site/README.md

-# React Movie App
+# Movie Site
- Using React to create an intuituve GUI client for navigating the TMDB API.
+ Using Plain CSS and TMDB API to create an intuituve website for searching movies on the web.